 I was riding on my own into drizzle, a headwind, up a hill.
 A group of three passed me.
 MM starting pen, hence they had left Loughton 2.5 hours after me.
 Gosh, those guys were quick.
 A woman was leading the group, with two blokes – one on a lovely blue Mercian – on her rear wheel.

 I met the Mercian rider a day later in Louth on the way and chatted to him.
-As I mentioned the Brampton scene, his reply was something like this: “Oh, that was the girl.
+As I mentioned the Brampton scene and the amazing avoidance manoeuvre, his reply was something like this: “Oh, that was the girl.
 She’s a bloody amazing cyclist.”
 I assumed she might be was a semi-professional rider.
 On the next day, I saw her again, this time in the Fens, pulling a group of 10 or so into headwind hell.
 I rode to the front of her train and started talking to her.
 Turned out that despite her strong American accent, she actually was German and we soon switched to our mother tongues.

 Without revealing my crash angst, I mentioned the nightly sprint into Brampton and the near miss.
 “Oh, this was just utterly scary!”, was her reply.
 Turned out she was on her first Audax ever, and had mostly done touring and triathlon beforehand.
 She only heard about LEL as a friend who thought her previous riding was mad teased her about it.
 And she only made it to the start line because Danial had decided to give priority to women when dealing with the waiting list.
 (It’s probably unnecessary to mention that she finished in a way better time than I ever dreamt about.)